Sage-Bionetworks-Workflows/eks-stack/README.md

     │   └── templates: Resources used during deployment of airflow ├── argo-cd: K8s deployment for Argo CD, a declarative, GitOps continuous delivery tool for Kubernetes.
-    │   └── templates: Resources used during deployment of this helm chart ├── trivy-operator: K8s deployment for trivy, along with a few supporting charts for security scanning │   └── templates: Resources used during deployment of these helm charts ├── victoria-metrics: K8s deployment for victoria metrics, a promethus like tool for cluster metric collection │   └── templates: Resources used during deployment of these helm charts ├── demo-network-policies: K8s deployment for a demo showcasing how to use network policies ├── demo-pod-level-security-groups-strict: K8s deployment for a demo showcasing how to use pod level security groups in strict mode
+    │   └── templates: Resources used during deployment of this helm chart ├── cert-manager: Handles provisioning TLS certificates for the cluster ├── envoy-gateway: API Gateway for the cluster securing and providing secure traffic into the cluster ├── postgres-cloud-native: Used to provision a postgres instance ├── postgres-cloud-native-operator: Operator that manages the lifecycle of postgres instances on the cluster ├── demo-network-policies: K8s deployment for a demo showcasing how to use network policies ├── demo-pod-level-security-groups-strict: K8s deployment for a demo showcasing how to use pod level security groups in strict mode
-    ├── sage-aws-eks: Sage specific EKS cluster for AWS ├── sage-aws-k8s-node-autoscaler: K8s node autoscaler using spotinst ocean └── sage-aws-vpc: Sage specific VPC for AWS
+    ├── sage-aws-eks: Sage specific EKS cluster for AWS ├── sage-aws-eks-addons: Sets up additional resources that need to be installed post creation of the EKS cluster ├── sage-aws-k8s-node-autoscaler: K8s node autoscaler using spotinst ocean ├── sage-aws-ses: AWS SES (Simple email service) setup ├── sage-aws-vpc: Sage specific VPC for AWS
+    ├── signoz: SigNoz provides APM, logs, traces, metrics, exceptions, & alerts in a single tool ├── trivy-operator: K8s deployment for trivy, along with a few supporting charts for security scanning │   └── templates: Resources used during deployment of these helm charts ├── victoria-metrics: K8s deployment for victoria metrics, a promethus like tool for cluster metric collection │   └── templates: Resources used during deployment of these helm charts
 ```

 This root `main.tf` contains all the "Things" that are going to be deployed.